 What Big Trucking Companies Does Old Republic Insure?

 Old Republic provides commercial auto liability insurance for many major trucking and transportation companies.
 The biggest trucking company currently insured by Old Republic is Schneider Transportation.

 The truck accident lawyers at Miller & Zois have handled many truck accident serious injury and wrongful death cases.
-Our focus is Maryland but we handle serious truck accident injury and death cases throughout the United States.
+Our focus is Maryland,d but we handle truck accident injury and death cases throughout the United States.

-Our attorneys have a history of getting results which you can see by looking clicking on the verdicts and settlements bar at the top of this page.
-We also know how to put pressure on insurance companies like Old Republic to maximize the value of these cases.
+Our attorneys have a history of getting results, which you can see by clicking on the verdicts and settlements bar at the top of this page.
+We also know how top-pressure insurance companies like Old Republic maximize the value of these cases.
 If you have been suffered after a truck accident, please call us at 800-553-8082 or get a free evaluation online.